UniversalDependencies/docs/index.md

-This is the online documentation and example bank for Universal Dependencies. **Please note that these guidlines are currently under revision and should not be considered final.**
+This is the online documentation and example bank for Universal Dependencies. **Please note that these guidlines are currently under revision and should not be considered final.** Our goal is to have a stable version 1 release by 2014-09-30.

 Universal Dependencies documentation: